jay-o-sullivan/video-games-quiz/README.md

     3. Visual indicators for correct and incorrect answers.
     4. A result popup that displays the user's score and invites them to submit their username for the leaderboard.
     5. A dedicated leaderboard popup with a clean presentation of the top 10 high scores.

-### Future Enhancements

-- 1. Difficulty Levels: Introduce different difficulty levels for the quiz, such as easy, medium, and hard.
-- 2. Sound Effects and Music: Enhance the user experience by adding sound effects for correct and incorrect answers.
-- 3. Accessibility: Ensure the quiz is accessible to all users.
-- 4. Review Incorrect Answers: Allow players to review their incorrect answers after completing the quiz for a learning experience.
-- 5. Randomized Questions: Randomize the order of questions to ensure a unique experience for each quiz attempt.

 ## Technologies Used